apollo

 What if I have taken an overdose of Droxyl Instause 250 mg Syrup

 Do not take more than the prescribed dose of Droxyl Instause 250 mg Syrup, as it may cause an overdose.
-Symptoms of an overdose may include nausea, hallucinations (seeing or hearing things that are unreal), hyperreflexia (overactive reflexes), extrapyramidal symptoms (involuntary muscle movements), confusion, and a decrease in renal function.
-If you suspect you have taken an overdose or notice any of these symptoms, please consult a doctor immediately.
+The symptoms of an overdose include dizziness, difficulty breathing, low blood pressure, an increase or decrease in heartbeat, vomiting, nausea, diarrhoea, cramps, skin eruptions, reduced consciousness, or coma.
+If you suspect you have taken an overdose or notice signs of overdose, please consult a doctor immediately.

 Drug Warnings